-9.9.5.3.1 Application of Aerial Video for Mapping Upper River Tributaries
+9.9.5.3.1.
+Application of Aerial Video for Mapping Upper and Middle River Tributaries above Devils Canyon

-Habitat in primary tributaries will be typed to the mesohabitat level shown in Table 9.9-3 using a video sampling method.
-Smaller and shorter tributaries that are not conducive to aerial video mapping will be mapped using ground methods only.
-The need and method for mapping lower order tributaries than those listed in Table 9.9-2 will be determined in collaboration with the Technical Work Group prior to the 2013 field season.
-Smaller tributaries may not require mapping, or, if they are mapped, a smaller number could be selected by a randomized method.
+Habitat in the 12 primary tributaries and 4 secondary tributaries (Table 9.9-2) will be typed to the mesohabitat level shown in Table 9.9-3 using a video sampling method.
+Tributaries that are not conducive to aerial video mapping, such as those with obscured view of the river due to riparian vegetation, will be mapped using ground methods only.
+The need and method for mapping tributaries of a lower stream order than those listed in Table 9.9-2 will be determined with input from the TWG prior to the 2013 field season.
+Smaller tributaries may not support fish and as such may not require mapping.
+Alternatively, if they are mapped, it may be that they are sub-sampled or a representative subset of tributaries could be selected by a randomized method.